ropensci/osfr/.github/CONTRIBUTING.md

 OSF_PAT=osfr.log
 ```

-Doing so will log all API requests to `osfr.log` for inspection.
+This will log all API requests to `osfr.log` for inspection.

 ### Fixing typos